10 Best Running Shoes for Flat Feet Runners

 Shoe companies often produce shoes with specific features designed to reduce impact.
 For runners with flat feet, shoes with good and high stability, motion control and great support are the optimal choice.
 The following guide highlights the 10 best running shoes which provide the above mentioned features, making them suitable options for runners with flat feet.

 What Is A “Flat Foot”?

 A flat foot is often related to pronation, as your ankles and feet roll inward when in motion.
-You will notice if happens with your feet by checking your shoes, the sole is often worn much more on the inner edge.
-This will increase the likelihood of injury and eventually lead to several long term problems.
-In fact, Flat feet are a particular concern for runners, as during the running gait the arch has to support on average 3 times of the runners body weight.
+You will notice it happens with your feet by checking your shoes, the sole is often worn much more on the inner edge.
+This will increase the likelihood of injury and eventually lead to several long-term problems.
+In fact, Flat feet are a particular concern for runners, as during the running gait the arch has to support on average 3 times of the runner’s body weight.
 A running shoe best suitable for flat feet must meet all of the requirements above.

 The Criteria We Used For Our Evaluation Of The Best Shoes For Flat Feet